ImperialCollegeLondon/rojak/README.md

 This package is for a traditionally unconventional mixture of aviation meteorology (turbulence diagnostics) and (coming soon) aeroelasticity.

+## What could I use `rojak` for?

+If you're an aviation meteorologist, `rojak` can be used to computing the various turbulence diagnostics and converting it into EDR like [this map from the Aviation Weather Center](https://aviationweather.gov/gfa/#turb).

+Or if you're a researcher and you'd like to understand how turbulence is impacted by climate change, `rojak` can be used to compute the probability of encountering turbulence and examining how that has changed over time.

 ## Documentation

 Learn more about `rojak` at [imperialcollegelondon.github.io/rojak/](https://imperialcollegelondon.github.io/rojak/).